jzhou1318/fa22tapeout-course-dev/notes/index.md

 So this gets complicated fast.
 But nowhere near as fast as eschewing the hierarchical representations and attempting to close timing on billions of paths at once.

 Note the role of the process, temperature, and voltage conditions.
-SPICE-verified circuits can generally both (a) sweep the entire outer product of these conditions, and (b) expect their circuit peroformance to (usually) be relatively smooth functions of those conditions.
+SPICE-verified circuits can generally both (a) sweep the entire outer product of these conditions, and (b) expect their circuit performance to (usually) be relatively smooth functions of those conditions.
 Hierarchical timing descriptions, in contrast, generally enumerate each of a set of "PVTs", or conditions at which their cell libraries are characterized in simulation.